Frequently Asked Questions on Starting Out

-A breastfeeding counselor will typically charge per consultation which may range from $50-$100 per hour.
-If you’re providing long term breastfeeding support for a mother you might offer a package fee for a fixed number of hours.
+A lactation counselor will typically charge per consultation which may range from $50-$100 per hour.
+If you’re providing long term support for a client you might offer a package fee for a fixed number of hours.

 Not at all!
 You can complete all your training through Childbirth International with your trainer’s support, using your written student manuals, and the student website.
 We believe you need time to absorb the amount of information and develop the skills you need to be really great at what you do.

-Our written study guides walk you through the techniques available to help the women you will work with.
-The discussion groups provide you with a peer support network to explore different issues related to your work, and provide you with support from other students, graduates and trainers.
+Our written study guides walk you through the techniques available to help the clients you will work with.
+The discussion groups provide you with a peer support network to explore different issues related to your work, and provide you with support from other students, graduates, and trainers.

 Your trainer will provide feedback on all the work you submit, supporting you no matter how long it takes to complete your course.
-Most of the hands on skills that a birth professional learns are built over time and with experience.
-Every woman you work with will have different needs and preferences.
-As part of a worldwide network of birth and postpartum doulas, childbirth educators and breastfeeding counselors you’ll be able to access ideas, tips and strategies for helping you in your work and in building your business.
+Most of the hands-on skills that a birth and lactation professional learns are built over time and with experience.
+Every client you work with will have different needs and preferences.
+As part of a worldwide network of birth and postpartum doulas, childbirth educators, and lactation counselors, you’ll be able to access ideas, tips, and strategies for helping you in your work and in building your business.
 In addition to the Childbirth International training, trainers in your area may offer study days.
-These are a complement to the training course and focus on some of the hands on skills and topics that can be beneficial to learn in a face to face environment.
+These are a complement to the training course and focus on some of the hands-on skills and topics that can be beneficial to learn in a face to face environment.

 If you’d like more direct support, our trainers are also available for private mentoring.
 You can choose the number of hours of mentoring that you’d like and your mentor will contact you via Skype (or similar) to answer all your questions and guide you through any challenges you are experiencing.